isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 I could also hear the sound of American soldiers and the flirtatious voices of red-lipped women at the party held every Saturday at "Miss Ishikawa," the Japanese restaurant near my parents' house.

 An American soldier held a woman under his arm.
-They leaned over the parapet of the second floor and tossed chewing gum and even condoms into the circle of swarming children below.
+Others leaned over the parapet of the second floor and dropped chewing gum and even condoms into the circle of swarming children below.

 "Please give me.
 Please."